mcpalumbo/fasttarget/tutorial/TUTORIAL.md

 To obtain metabolic files, you can use the Pathway Tools program.
 Here's a brief guide:

-1. **Install Pathway Tools**: Download and install Pathway Tools from the [Pathway Tools website](https://bioinformatics.ai.sri.com/ptools/).
+1. **Install Pathway Tools**: Download and install Pathway Tools from the official [Pathway Tools website](https://bioinformatics.ai.sri.com/ptools/).

-2. **Generate Metabolic Data**: Use Pathway Tools to generate metabolic files for your organism.
-This usually involves loading your GenBank file into Pathway Tools and running the metabolic pathway analysis.
+2. **Generate Metabolic Data**: Utilize PathoLogic to create a new Pathway/Genome Database (PGDB) for your organism.
+This powerful tool predicts metabolic pathways by analyzing a GenBank file with the assistance of the MetaCyc pathway database.

 3. **Save and Export**: Once the analysis is complete, export the metabolic files in the required format for use in this pipeline.